rachelyeoh/2-Jazzy/README.md

 # 2-Jazzy

-2-Jazzy Project given by INCO (Get into Tech program)
+2-Jazzy Project given by INCO (Get into Tech program)!

 :)